unic/darvin-webpack-boilerplate/README.md

 + lazy loading chunks with intersection observer.
 + frontend preview for HTML templates.
-+ sophisticated templating with Nunjucks or Twig.
++ templating with Nunjucks or Twig.
 + easy extendable Webpack settings.